What Is a Pre-Execution Authority Gate?

 who may act, on what, under whose authority at the execution gate — and proves it.

-Where This Pattern Goes Next
+Where Is This Pattern

 The category is general: